MovestaDev/movesta-avm-widget/README.md

 }
 ```

-With `'CTA'`, the result is (home valuation) is displayed in the widget with a configurable button bellow on how to proceed.
+With `'CTA'`, the valuation result is displayed in the widget with a configurable CTA button below.
 ```
 const onCompleteCTA = {
   type: 'CTA',